-- The Bifauxnen, who writers can use if they ever need a male character without invoking any of the kneejerk tropes shy males would have.
+- The Bifauxnen, who writers can use if they ever need a male character without invoking any of the kneejerk responses feminine males would have.

-- Yaoi fandom in particular is infamous for some rather extreme melodrama (specially if it uses Rape as Drama or Loving Force, or one of the Yaoi Guys is a Love Martyr towards the other) that would be more squicky to the audience if it used women instead.
+- Yaoi fandom in particular is infamous for some rather extreme melodrama (especially if it uses Rape as Drama or Romanticized Abuse, or one of the couple is a Love Martyr towards the other) that would be more squicky to the audience if it used women instead.

-- In Mahou Sensei Negima! the ten year Negi is the object of lust of several of his teenage students, a few openly try to seduce him.
-There would be much more of a stir if the genders were reversed and it was teenage boys crushing on a ten year old girl.
+- In Negima!
+Magister Negi Magi, the ten-year-old Negi is the object of lust of several of his teenage students, a few openly try to seduce him.
+There would be much more of a stir if the genders were reversed and it was teenage boys crushing on a ten-year-old girl.

-- Magical Girl Lyrical Nanoha fandom embraced Erio quickly partly because he's a non-threat to any original female character 'shipping, with the exception of the new character Caro who he's clearly 'paired' with from the get go.
+- The Lyrical Nanoha fandom embraced Erio quickly partly because he's a non-threat to any original female character 'shipping, with the exception of the new character Caro who he's clearly 'paired' with from the get-go.
 Yet, she goes into the men's bath to invite him to bathe with her and their two older female teammates.
 Now, imagine the ruckus that would have happened if it had been a boy inviting a girl into the men's bath...

 - Demonstrated by the Japanese dubbers in Beast Wars, where Airrazor (originally female) was dubbed as a young man.
 Season Two came around and found the dubbers scrambling like mad to demonstrate that Airrazor and Tigatron had a firm mentor/prodigy relationship — because in the original, the female Airrazor and Tigatron had fallen in love.
 And on a kid's show, the gay just wouldn't work.

 - Ultimately they got backed into a corner - there was an unavoidable romance scene right before the two "died", where they confess their feelings.
 They left it in, which led to a lot of confused letters from young viewers.